joinpursuit/Pursuit-Core-iOS/fundamentals/functions-two/README.md

 }
 ```

-Writing code this way avoids long optional chains, and can be helpful fo understanding the flow of a program.
+Writing code this way avoids long optional chains, and can be helpful for understanding the flow of a program.

 ## 2: Introduction to Algorithms